Social history of the piano

 "Jeunes filles au piano" ("Girls at the Piano" by Pierre-Auguste Renoir, painted in 1892.
 Musée d’Orsay, Paris.

 The social history of the piano is the history of the instrument's role in society.
 The piano was invented at the end of the 17th century, had become widespread in Western society by the end of the 18th, and is still widely played today.

 Early years

 At the time of its origin around the year 1700, the piano was a speculative invention, produced by the well-paid craftsman and inventor Bartolomeo Cristofori for his wealthy patron Ferdinando de Medici, Grand Prince of Florence.
 As such, it was an extremely expensive item.
 For some time after its invention, the piano was largely owned by royalty (e.g. the kings of Portugal and Prussia); see Fortepiano for details.
 Even later on, (i.e. throughout the 18th and early 19th centuries), pianos were financially beyond the reach of most families, and the pianos of those times were generally the property of the gentry and the aristocracy.
 Visiting music masters taught their children to play the piano.
+Gravicembalo col piano e forte was the original name for the piano it means, The harpsichord with soft and loud, in Italian.